What does a School Therapist do?

 How to become a School Therapist?

-- Earn a bachelor's degree.
-Start with a degree in psychology, social work, or a related field.
+- Earn a bachelor’s degree in psychology, social work, or a related field.

-- Complete a master's degree.
-Pursue a degree in school counseling or a similar program.
+- Complete a master’s degree in a specialized area of therapy, such as counseling or school psychology.

 How long does it take to become a School Therapist?